 Dr. Franco Taroni uses targeted sequencing to uncover novel genomic variants associated with metabolic and neurological disorders.Read Interview

 Integrating whole-genome or exome sequencing with RNA sequencing and methylation array data in stem cells can help identify genes and pathways that play a role in neurological diseases.View Webinar

 Dr. Jasmine Plummer from Cedars-Sinai Medical Center uses single-cell RNA sequencing and spatial capture technology to reveal spatial resolution of the developing human fetal cortex.View Webinar

 Understand how variations in the human genome affect our response to medications.
 Pharmacogenomics (PGx) research can ultimately help maximize the benefits of treatment plans while reducing health care costs.Learn More

 Dr. Jacob Michaelson, Associate Professor of Psychiatry at the University of Iowa, discusses how he uses genomic and computational techniques to study autism and other psychiatric disorders.Listen Now

 Dr. Michael R. Wilson, Assistant Professor of Neurology at the University of California San Francisco, discusses how genomics can shed light on causes of brain inflammation.Listen Now

-Genomic technologies are introducing new avenues for understanding complex disease etiology on a molecular level.Learn More
+Genomic technologies are introducing new avenues for understanding the etiology of complex diseases such as Parkinson's, Alzheimer's, autoimmune, and other disorders on a molecular level.Learn More

-Whole-genome sequencing and other genomic technologies can help scientists identify genetic variants linked to rare disorders.Learn More
+Find out how whole-genome sequencing and other genomic technologies can help scientists identify genetic variants linked to rare neurological and other disorders.Learn More